openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 | Tearable under race                        | Initialization safety guarantees   |
 | Have reference companions (boxes)          | Don't need reference companions    |

-The design of primitives represents various tradeoffs aimed at maximing performance and usability of the primtive types.
+The design of primitives represents various tradeoffs aimed at maximizing performance and usability of the primtive types.
 Reference types default to `null`, meaning "referring to no object"; primitives default to a usable zero value (which for most primitives is the additive identity).
 Reference types